quractech/remdx/README.md

 - 2 PWM pins with selectable output voltage level (3.3V, 5V, and 12V)

 ### SD-card
-Micro-SDcard slot for saving stream data (stream data is serial from USB).
+Micro-SDcard slot for saving stream data (stream data is serial data from USB).
 ### Real-time plotting with python
 Data stream capability using USB for datalogging and visualization with python (see scripting folder)
 ### Register Map